-“I chose to purse my postgraduate studies at Massey, because it offered distance learning.
+“I chose to pursue my postgraduate studies at Massey because it offered distance learning.
 It meant I was able to balance my study life around work and family.
-Having that option to study via distance and part-time has definitely helped me to be successful in my studies in the College of Health, Massey University.”
+Having that option to study via distance and part-time has definitely helped me to be successful in my studies.”

 I hail from the Kingdom of Tonga Ma’uafanga and Kolofalahola, Vavau.
 Also the beautiful Island of Samoa-Luatanu'u

 “I chose Massey University because of the Nurse Practitioner Training Programme accredited funding through Health Workforce New Zealand and the versatility of attending three different campuses for papers and therefore meeting nurses from all over the country.”